Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Numerical experiments

 Here, our objective is two-fold: to empirically validate that the mixing time of \nameref{alg:mamla} (1) does not depend on the conditioning of the domain, and (2) scales as \(h^{-1}\) as shown by \cref{thm:mix-mamla}.
 For the first, we consider two sequences of boxes and ellipsoids.
 In the first sequence \(\calD_{1}^{\primalspace}\), the conditioning of \(\primalspace\) (which is either a \(\mathsf{Box}\) or an \(\mathsf{Ellipsoid}\)) scales as \(d^{2}\), and in the second sequence \(\calD_{2}^{\primalspace}\), the conditioning of the \(\primalspace\) scales as \(e^{d}\), and both of these sequences are indexed by the dimension \(d\).
 More precisely, we let \(\kappa_{1} = \frac{d^{2}}{4}, \kappa_{2} = e^{\nicefrac{d}{4}}\), and define for \(i \in \{1, 2\}\)

 The purpose of \(\kappa_{1}\) and \(\kappa_{2}\) as stated above is to empirically identify a dependency of the condition number of the domain that is either polynomial or poly-logarithmic in nature.
-This would be reflected in the slope of a log-log plot between \(\widehat{\tau}_{\mathrm{mix}}\) and \(d\).
-We obtain an approximate sample over each of these domains by running \nameref{alg:mamla} with \(\potential{} = 0\), \(\mirrorfunc{}\) given by the log-barrier of the domain for \(2000\) iterations, and generate samples from \(N = 2000\) chains with step size \(h\).
-To capture variation across such generating processes, we perform \(10\) independent sampling runs, and with two choices of step sizes: \(h = \frac{C}{d}\) and \(h = \frac{C}{d^{\nicefrac{3}{2}}}\), where \(C\) is a small constant depending on the kind of domain\footnote{\(C = 0.25\) for the box, \(C = 0.05\) for the ellipsoid, and \(C = 0.1\) for the simplex.}.
+Such a dependence, if any, would be reflected in the slope of a log-log plot between \(\widehat{\tau}_{\mathrm{mix}}\) and \(d\).
+We obtain an approximate sample over each of these domains by running \nameref{alg:mamla} with \(\potential{} = 0\), \(\mirrorfunc{}\) given by the log-barrier of the domain for \(2000\) iterations, and generate samples from \(N = 2000\) independent chains with two choices of step size \(h\): \(h = \frac{C}{d}\) and \(h = \frac{C}{d^{\nicefrac{3}{2}}}\), where \(C\) is a small constant depending on the kind of domain\footnote{\(C = 0.25\) for the box, \(C = 0.05\) for the ellipsoid, and \(C = 0.1\) for the simplex.}.
+To capture variation across such generating processes, we perform \(10\) independent runs.

 From \cref{tab:mixing-time-cond-num-indep}, we see that the conditioning of the domain does not have a discernible and consistent effect on the empirical mixing time.
-This is consistent with the theoretical guarantee in \cref{corr:mixing-time-polytope,corr:mixing-time-ellipsoids} which does not depend on the condition number of the domains.
+This is consistent with the theoretical guarantee in \cref{corr:mixing-time-polytope-ellipsoids} which does not depend on the condition number of the domains.
 This accomplishes our first objective.
 In \cref{fig:mixing-time-boxes-ellipsoids-simplex}, we plot the variation of the empirical mixing time for with dimension for each of the domain types: box, ellipsoid and simplex.
 For each of the domain types, we observe a mixing time that is closely proportional to \(h^{-1}\).
-Recall that the mixing time guarantee from \cref{corr:mixing-time-polytope,corr:mixing-time-ellipsoids} scales as \(\frac{\nu}{h}\).
+Recall that the mixing time guarantee from \cref{corr:mixing-time-polytope-ellipsoids} scales as \(\frac{\nu}{h}\).
 For the ellipsoid, \(\nu = 2\), and hence the observation is consistent with our theoretical guarantee.
 However, for the box and simplex, we observe a better mixing time guarantee as \(\nu\) is \(2d\) for the box, and \(d + 1\) for the simplex domain types.
 This suggests that there is perhaps more structure for these domains that can leveraged.
 The box has a product structure, which reduces to independent \(1\)-dimensional sampling for each of the coordinates, and the simplex has \(d\) non-negativity constraints and only 1 constraint involving more than one coordinate.